There you go, plain and simple.

 - italian seasoning

-Take out 1/2 pound the hamburger to fry up in a skillet separate, chopping it up fine as it cooks.
+Take out 1/2 pound the hamburger to fry up in a skillet (I used non stick for this), chopping it up fine as it cooks.
 You can add seasonings to it, s/p, even dried onions if you want.
-Once it was cooked, drain.
-You are going to add this to the spaghetti sauce you are about to make.
+Once it is cooked, drain the grease.
+You are going to add this meat to the spaghetti sauce you are about to make.
 The rest of the meat is used to make meat balls.
-Use the same skillet for the meatballs.
+You can use the same skillet for the meatballs.

 I DID use a nonstick skillet for this part.
 I really did not want to leave half the meatballs in the bottom of the skillet.
 Cast iron would be my second choice.
 Stainless pans my last for this kind of thing.
 Stainless is a sticker!
 A stinker-sticker!